 Features of the PPI and its implementation made it difficult to design a study to definitively measure the initiative's effects.
 While our findings are robust to a number of sensitivity checks and alternative modeling approaches, we acknowledge important limitations in our ability to attribute effects to the PPI.
 The districts that were selected for the PPI were chosen in part because they had already implemented some of the pipeline activities prior to initiative.
 Our approach does not capture effects stemming from district pipeline efforts that might have existed before the initiative began.
 In implementing pipeline activities, PPI districts continued to modify their approach to activities throughout the initiative.
 To estimate the effects of the PPI, we compared the changes in outcomes in schools in PPI districts with newly placed principals with the changes in outcomes in similar non-PPI district schools that also received a new principal.
-We assumed that, absent the PPI, outcomes of schools in PPI districts.
+We assumed that, absent the PPI, outcomes of schools in PPI districts would have followed a similar trajectory to those of similar schools in non-PPI districts.

 Our approach considered the PPI as a district-wide initiative implemented at a specific point in time.
 It is possible that the effects we have identified are due to other concurrent initiatives or factors that led schools in PPI districts to outperform similar schools in other districts within their state.